 Give the kids a break from shopping at this sweet new play space with activities for all ages.
 Photo by Danielle Halibey

 6. Bribe your kids to accompany you to the mall for post-holiday returns with a stop at the Menlo Park Mall's new Disney Junior Play Zone, or another FREE mall play space.

 7. Make the most of your time at the mall with a free—or nearly free—class, craft, or storytime at the Apple Store, Pottery Barn Kids, Barnes & Noble, and other stores.

-8. Combine dinner and movie at one of New Jersey’s several dine-in movie theaters with the adventures of Paddington 2 (opens January 12) or Peter Rabbit (February 9).
+8. Combine dinner and movie at one of New Jersey’s several dine-in movie theaters with Mary Poppins Returns (in theaters now) or The Lego Movie 2 (opens February 8).

 Audience participation is encouraged in this fantastic underwater bubble show!
 Photo courtesy of the show

-10. Pop bubbles at a sensory-filled performance of B-The Underwater Bubble Show on January 14 at BergenPAC.
+.
+Pop bubbles at a sensory-filled performance of B-The Underwater Bubble Show on March 30 at State Theatre New Jersey.

-12. Schools are closed on January 15 for MLK Day, so start your Day of Service at Reeves-Reed Arboretum.
+13. TKTKTKSchools are closed on January 21 for MLK Day, so start your Day of Service at Reeves-Reed Arboretum.
 Kids can make a card from recycled materials to be delivered to a local hospital patient on Valentine's Day.

 RELATED: Best Indoor Obstacle Courses for NJ Kids

 Get young learners excited about science and technology at Liberty Science Center's awe-inspiring planetarium.
 Photo courtesy of the planetarium

 13. Stargaze from inside the largest planetarium in the Western Hemisphere at Liberty Science Center.

 Visit the land of Sodor at the Liberty Science Center.
 Photo courtesy of the museum